wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-video-conferencing-web-app-with-vonage-and-flask.md

 Let’s take a look at how it works.

-First, it imports the flask, decouple, and opentok (the Vonage video API) libraries.
+First, it imports the Flask, Decouple, and Opentok (the Vonage Video API) libraries.
 Flask is a popular Python web development framework.

 ```python
 from flask import Flask, render_template, request